Iridar/WOTCMoreSparkWeapons/WOTCMoreSparkWeapons/ReadMe.txt

 BITs' bonus to Hacking stat is increased from 0 / 10 / 20 to 40 / 60/ 80.
 SPARKs still can't hack as good as Specialists, especially in the late game, but now they actually have a decent to chance to get a hack reward on low difficulty hacks.

-List of abilities that cannot be used without a BIT:[list] [*][b]Repair[/b][/list]
+List of abilities that cannot be used without a BIT:[list] [*][b]Repair[/b]
+[*][b]Repair (Mechatronic Warfare)[/b][/list]

 [h1]OTHER NOTES[/h1]

 This mod is balanced around the expectation that SPARKs and MEC Troopers do not have Utility Slots.
-So if another mod adds some Utility Slots that lets you carry more than 2-3 grenades/rockets, please do not complain that it's overpowered, that is not the intended behavior for this mod, although it is possible, so if that's what you want, by all means.
+So if another mod adds some Utility Slots that lets you carry more than 2-3 grenades/rockets, please do not complain that it's overpowered, that is not the intended behavior for this mod.
+Though there's nothing mechanically wrong with playing like this, so if that's what you want - by all means.

 [h1]REQUIREMENTS[/h1]
 [list]